RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Advanced display configuration

 ES-DE supports a number of advanced settings to fine-tune the display output.
-By default the application will run in fullscreen mode at the native display resolution, but using the --resolution command line option it's possible to set this to any arbitrary resolution.
+By default the application will run in fullscreen mode at the native display resolution, but using the --resolution command line option it's possible to set this to an arbitrary resolution.
 By default this will change ES-DE into running in windowed mode, but if also using the --fullscreen-padding command line option the window will be fullscreen with the application contents centered, padded on a black background.
 This can be useful for displays where a bezel or similar covers parts of the monitor, and it can be combined with the --screenoffset command line option to adjust the positioning within the application window.

 Tate mode (vertical screen orientation) is also fully supported including both running at a vertical resolution as set on the OS level, or to rotate the screen contents within the application window and keep the display resolution at its non-rotated default state.
 The latter is sometimes required as some emulators don't work well on rotated screen layouts.
-Screen rotation can be applied either via the --screenrotate command line option or it can be configured from inside the _Other settings_ menu.
+Screen rotation can be applied either via the --screenrotate command line option or via the corresponding setting in the _Other settings_ menu.

 Below are some examples.
 For consistency it's assumed that the display resolution is set to 1920x1080 although in practice it's perhaps more likely that a lower resolution CRT monitor is used for some of these scenarios.